AC Troubleshooting Guide

 Dirty Condenser Coils

 Take a hose with a spray nozzle attached.
 Go to your cooling unit (the big, loud, cube-shaped thing outside your house).
-Point the hose upward at the side of your unit and spray all the way around the top perimeter.
+Point the hose upward at the side of your AC unit and spray all the way around the top perimeter.
 You should see a bunch of gunk and dust being flushed out.
 Let it dry in the sun, and you’re all set.
-If that was your only problem, your AC should kick back on soon.
+If that was your only problem, your air conditioner should kick back on soon.
 If not, we’ll have to go deeper.

 Replace Your Start/Run Capacitor